JLCarveth/FarmerGoose/README.md

 A library to facilitate [database seeding](https://en.wikipedia.org/wiki/Database_seeding) of a MongoDB database.
 This library was designed to create all the data needed by a service upon it's first startup.
 More specifically, I designed `mongoose-seeder` to facilitate persisting role data to the database for role-based access control.

 ## Usage
-Importing the `mongoose-seeder` mondule creates a new `Seeder` object. `Seeder` has the following methods available:
+Importing the `mongoose-seeder` module creates a new `Seeder` object. `Seeder` has the following methods available:

 | Function | Parameters | Returns | Description |
 |----------|------------|---------|-------------|